| | |

 kitchen with painted cabinets and backsplash with paint supplies on contertops.

 Don’t let the splotchy priming job worry you.
-The most important part about priming anything is that you have completely covered the surface you are painting.
+The most important part about priming anything is that you have completely covered the tile surface.
 You can see how the white color is much more solid once you start using paint.

 Step 9: Start Painting